-At GoldKey Storage, we enjoy Mexican food.
-As fans, we’re always on the lookout for a great new lunch or dinner spot that we haven’t tried before.
+As fans of Mexican food, we’re always on the lookout for a great new lunch or dinner spot that we haven’t tried before.
 While there is a wide variety of styles and dishes that fall under the category of "Mexican food", one of our favorites is a good burrito.

 We consecutively visited the three restaurants between 1 pm and 3pm on the same day.
 Here are our findings: